wp-plugins/powerpress/readme.txt

 = Announcement =
 * We are about 90% done updating PowerPress for translation.
 If you would like to have PowerPress translated into other languages, please contact Angelo: cio [at] rawvoice.com.

+= 2.0 =
+* Released on X/Y/2010
+* Fixed warning message from appearing in other Blogging System import screen.

 = 1.0.5 =
 * Released on 1/30/2010